bfopengradient/NLP_Reserve_Bank_of_Australia_content/README.md

-Using Google and Facebook NLP models to see how they learn to read interest rate decisions by the Reserve Bank of Australia.
+Testing Word2vec(Google Brain) and fastText(Facebook) on content from the Reserve Bank of Australia.